Spurstow: Landmarks

 A former Methodist chapel in chequered brick, dated 1844, stands off Peckforton Hall Lane; it was originally Primitive Methodist.
 Two grade-II-listed buildings were erected by Hungerford Crewe in the early 1870s; the former Spurstow School was designed in the Gothic Revival style by Thomas Bower and is built in red and blue brick with the tiles forming red and blue stripes; and Spurstow Smithy is a red-brick building with cast-iron lattice windows bearing the Crewe emblem.
 The 19th-century Spurstow Hall was a model farm on the Crewe estate.

 Notable residents

 One of the seats of the Aldersey family, Lower Spurstow Hall, was in Spurstow.
 Notable members of that family who lived in the parish include the explorer Laurence Aldersey (1546–97/8) and Thomas Aldersey (1521/2–1598), a merchant, MP and philanthropist who founded a grammar school in Bunbury.

 Education

-As of 2016, there are no schools within the civil parish.
+As of 2016, there are no schools within the civil parish, though the 19th-century Spurstow schoolhouse survives as a grade II listed private house.
 Spurstow falls within the catchment areas of Bunbury Aldersey Church of England Primary School in Bunbury and Tarporley High School and Sixth Form College in Tarporley.